NicoJuicy/LearnML/ml/data_prep.md

 ## Overview

+> If you torture the data, it will confess to anything - Ronald Coase

+There is often more than one way to sample and interogate data which means that deciding the best approach is subjective and open to bias.
+Thus, _data torture_ is the practice of repeatedly interpreting source data until it reveals a desired result.

-The approaches will depend on the dataset as well as the data types, so there is no perfect list of steps.
+The approaches to data preparation will depend on the dataset as well as the data types, so there is no perfect list of steps.

 [Concatenating CSV files using Pandas module](https://www.geeksforgeeks.org)